 Yes, the 12 Step Program really works.
 According to the National Center for Biotechnology Information (NCBI), Alcoholics Anonymous (AA), Narcotics Anonymous (NA), and Cocaine Anonymous (CA) Membership Surveys were conducted about the effectiveness of these free support group programs.
 Those who utilized the services provided at these support groups managed to remain abstinent from drugs and alcohol for 1 to 5 years were 34% (AA), 33% (NA), and 31% (CA).
 Those who remain 5 years + abstinent from drugs and alcohol were 45% (AA), 55% (NA), and 14% (CA).

 For those who struggle with cravings, triggers, and night terrors about relapsing, those odds are outstanding and more importantly the quality of their lives in sobriety make it all worth it.

 What did these people have to do in a 12 Step Program?

-I am sure you are thinking they needed to give money, pay dues to be accepted into the group, and worship God; not at all.
-12 Step program fellowships are free and are available to anyone who has the desire to remain free of mind-altering substances.
+Give money, buy into a group, and worship God, not at all.
+12 Step program fellowships are free and are available to anyone who has the desire to remain sober free of mind-altering substance.